 Six Tips for Handling Survivor Guilt

-When tragedy strikes, we thank our lucky stars but also may feel guilty.
+When tragedy strikes, we thank our lucky stars.
+But we also may feel guilty.

 Posted Nov 22, 2017